Saturday Sweets: Grandma's Buttermilk Pie RECIPE

 This week’s Saturday Sweets is dedicated to the SWEETEST woman I’ve ever known – my grandma!
-She passed away last week after living 86 years of a wonderful life.
-While I’m incredibly heartbroken, I’ve found comfort in raiding her recipe box and making one of her favorite recipes to share with you.
+She passed away in 2016 after living 86 years of a wonderful life.
+While I’m still incredibly heartbroken, I’ve found comfort in raiding her recipe box and making one of her favorite recipes to share with you.

 I’ve always said I was blessed with my grandpa’s pretty hazel eyes and my grandma’s sweet tooth.
 Some of my first memories took place in my grandma’s kitchen making brownies – even when I was too little to reach the counter she was prepared with a mixing bowl and a spoon for me on the floor so I was sure to never miss a beat.
 As I got older and we would often go out to eat, she would remind me during our entrees to slow down if I was getting full.
 In her words, “you can always box that up and take it home – you HAVE leave room for dessert!”